blemke1971/github-actions-usage/README.md

 ## Prerequisites to Run as an GH Action

-- an organisation or repo secret called `ORGANISATION` with the value of your organisation
+- an organization or repo secret called `ORGANIZATION` with the value of your organization
 - a secret called `GITHUBAPIKEY` with the value being a personal access token (PAT) with scope `read:org` for reading public repos and `repo:full` for reading private repos.